RealBrandonChen/VisualDisabilitySim/README.md

 - ### Hardware and software setup:
 > #### HTC VIVE/VIVE Pro Headset/Oculus + controller (Xbox All Series / PlayStation 4) hardware connection
 > #### Steam & SteamVR ([HTC VIVE Setup Tutorial](https://support.steampowered.com/steamvr/HTC_Vive/)) + PlayStation4 controller driver ([DS4Windows](https://ryochan7.github.io/ds4windows-site/))
-- ### Download the [release demo](https://github.com/RealBrandonChen/VisualDisabilitySim/releases/download/Compiled/Supermarket_demo_Unity.20.3.Compiled_Release.zip), unzip and click on it.
+- ### Download the [release demo](https://github.com/RealBrandonChen/VisualDisabilitySim/releases/download/Compiled/Supermarket_demo_Unity.20.3.Compiled_Release.zip), unzip and open it.
 > This is the demo of virtual supermarket scene, you will experience some situations of daily supermarket shopping, such as buying drinks, snacks, toys and so on.
 - ### Data analysis
 > Your testing result is stored in `AppPath/TestResult/Program/`.
 You can download and start this [post-processing system](https://github.com/RealBrandonChen/VisualDisabilitySim/releases/download/Compiled/VR.Visual.Disability.Performance.Scoring.rar) to generate a visual disability score with reference to the Mahalanobis distance (like the image below).
 Please note that this image is only for illustration and inadequate for official diagnostic.